Middle East and Africa

 - Hence, Asia-Pacific is likely to dominate the market during the forecast period.

 To understand geography trends, Download Sample Report

-The global water and wastewater treatment technologies market is partially fragmented in nature.
+The water and wastewater treatment technologies market is partially fragmented in nature.
 Some of the major players in the market include Veolia, Suez, Evoqua Water Technologies LLC, DuPont, and Kurita Water Industries Ltd.

 - In September 2020, Evoqua Water Technologies announced that it had acquired the privately held Aquapure Technologies of Cincinnati, a Hamilton, Ohio-based water service and equipment company.
-This acquisition will further strengthen Evoqua’s service capabilities in Cincinnati, Ohio, and the surrounding region.
+This acquisition may further strengthen Evoqua’s service capabilities in Cincinnati, Ohio, and the surrounding region.

-- In February 2020, Veolia launched SIRION Advanced, a compact, plug-and-play system for high purity water production specifically, for industrial water treatment.
+- In February 2020, Veolia launched SIRION Advanced, a compact, plug-and-play system for high purity water production specifically for industrial water treatment.

 Table of Contents